Social Security benefits: Questions & answers guide

 Who can qualify for Social Security benefits?

-You are eligible to receive Social Security benefits in the United States once you’ve accumulated 40 work credits — as long as you also pay Social Security taxes (this is applicable for certain government employees or those who are self-employed).
+You are eligible to receive Social Security benefits in the United States once you’ve accumulated 40 work credits — as long as you also pay Social Security taxes (this may be an issue for certain government employees or those who are self-employed if applicable taxes are not remitted).
 Non-U.S. citizens who are living legally in the United States and have earned benefits can also qualify for Social Security.

 What if I live abroad?